-( Skills + Tools) x Time spent = Output
+- (Your Skills + Your Tools) x Time spent = Output

-( Top Skills + Top Tools) x Time spent = Top Output
+- (Great Skills + Good Tools) x Time spent = Great Output

-While the tools of today are typically technological devices, “tools” really refers to any device/object that we use in our work/life.
-It can be a software, a tech device, or a non-tech item.
-For many of us, our tools are probably the laptop, mobile phone, and perhaps tablet and e-reader, with other tools being specific to our job nature.
+While the tools of today are tech devices, “tools” really refer to anything you use in your work/life.
+It can be a software, a device, or a non-tech item.
+For many of us, our tools are probably the laptop, mobile phone, and perhaps tablet, with other tools depending on our job nature.
 Take for example

 - Video producer: Video camera, lighting equipment, audio equipment, laptop, video editing software, audio editing software

 - Baker: Oven, measuring tools, parchment paper, whisk, mixers, molds, rolling pins, and other baking tools

 - Illustrator: Drawing software, illustration tablet, laptop, drawing supplies

 - Carpenter: Hammer, tape measure, cutting tools, screwdriver, screws and nails, marking tools

 - Business owner: Laptop, mobile phone, accounting software, customer management software, project management tools, document editing tools, email

 Where upgrading (and buying products that better your life) is concerned, it’s important to see it as an investment.
 This is especially so if it has a direct or indirect role in your work output, your ability to create, and your quality of life.
 If something seems costly, think about it in terms of the long-term benefits you’ll get, such as time savings, improved well-being, and improved work quality.
 Suddenly it’s clear that this isn’t really an expenditure as much as it’s an investment for a better you and a better life.